darintern/tinderClone/README.md

 Aug, 18, 2019  ------ Today i'm gonna learn about core data and prepare architecture of our core data and use kingfisher to cache images .
 Fix some bugs and redisgn some controls.
 And finally, let's go !!!!

 Aug, 19, 2019  ------ Today i want to finish learning core data, fix bugs , refactor code and decide should i use core data in project.
 Extra: I want to finish pointers topic and learn ARC in ios.
 Also want to start scroll view course on raywenderlich.com

+Aug, 21, 2019  ------ Yesterday i had no internet, so today i'm gonna make launchScreen and learn intermediate core data and think about "how to integrate core data to project".